 ☐ N/A – the PFAC does not interact with the Hospital Board of Directors

 22. Describe the PFAC’s use of email, listservs, or social media for communication:

+We utilize email to send out both agendas and minutes for and from our monthly meetings.
+Agendas are sent out ahead of time to provide opportunity to make changes and solicit feedback from committee members

+This spring we utilized the Zoom platform to hold virtual meeting due to pandemic halting in person meetings at our facility.

 ☐ N/A – We don’t communicate through these approaches